Dr Richard Varey gets amorous with a retro-styled NZ-designed preamp.

 Value For Money

 The Java Single Shot is very favourably comparable with several less artistically accomplished passive controllers offered at much higher prices.
 Definitely highly affordable, distinctive style and exceptional performance.
 That has to be excellent value.
 This is more than very good performer and highly recommended, and the only reason I’ve not awarded it a 5-star rating is that its aesthetics won’t appeal to everyone.
 Then again, maybe that’s the whole point of it.
-RICHARD VAREY
+DR RICHARD VAREY